-As part of your LEND experience, Fellows develop a relationship with the UAA faculty member in their discipline.
-LEND Faculty Mentors facilitate Fellows as they participate and reflect through their experiences in LEND.
-Mentors help craft the Fellow's goals and their Individual Leadership and Training Plan (ILTP).
+As part of the LEND experience, Fellows develop a relationship with a UAA faculty member, usually in their discipline.
+LEND Faculty Mentors work with Fellows as they participate and reflect through their experiences in LEND.
+Mentors help craft the Fellow's goals and Individual Leadership and Training Plan (ILTP).

 Benefits of being in a mentoring relationship

 - Accelerate personal and professional leadership skills development

 - Access to expertise and advice